-Basically, you can make this biltong box any way you please as long as you end up with something that can be opened and closed completely (whether the door is at the top or on the side), and that has holes only in the locations shown.
+Basically, you can make this biltong drying box any way you please as long as you end up with something that can be opened and closed completely (whether the door is at the top or on the side), and that has holes only in the locations shown.

 The box basically consists of a box that has been divided into 2 parts (A and B in the diagram).
 The top of the box, the divider, and the sides of section (A) have several holes.
 Place a 60 watt bulb in the center of section (A).
 The meat is hung from wooden or steel rods (C) that are placed close to the top of the box.